Dinosaur Shadow Characters Preschool Art Activity

 The goal is to make it a fun activity!

 We mixed yellow and blue paint to make green.
-We didn't have a lot of yellow paint left so we mixed some orange with the remaining yellow.
+We didn't have a lot of yellow paint so we mixed some orange with the remaining yellow.

 Create a new species with colorful patterns and designs!